 Ingredients And Notes

-The ingredient list may seem long but the bulk of the ingredients are pantry staples or easy to find.
+The ingredient list to make this hearty dish may seem long at first glance.
+But keep in mind the bulk of the ingredients are pantry staples or easy to find.

-- White fish – I used cod here but any firm white fish such as mahi mahi, tilapia, halibut, black cod, sea bass, etc will work.
+- White fish – The best fish to use for a Brazilian moqueca is a firm fish.
+I used cod here but any firm white fish such as mahi mahi, tilapia, halibut, black cod, sea bass, etc will work.
 Try and buy the thickest cut available — thin pieces will fall apart too quickly.

 - Onion and garlic – Along with the peppers and tomatoes, onion and lots of garlic form the base of this Brazilian fish stew.
 Garlic is also used for marinating the fish.